steadybit/advice-kit/docs/advice-api.md

 ## Index Response

-As the name implies, this is the root of a advice provider and returns a list of supported Advices.
+As the name implies, this is the root of a advice provider and returns a list of supported Advice.
 Or, more specifically, HTTP endpoints that the agent should call to learn more about them.

 This endpoint needs to be [registered with Steadybit agents](./advice-registration.md).